Code

 By the end of this tutorial, you will be able to:

-Sentiment Analysis (SA) is a computational method for extracting information about emotion, opinion, or attitude from natural language (Silge and Robinson 2017).
+Sentiment Analysis (SA) is a computational method for extracting information about emotion, opinion, or attitude from natural language (Silge, Robinson, and Robinson 2017).
 SA has been successfully applied across disciplines including psychology, economics, education, political science, and social sciences.

 SA offers several advantages over traditional methods: